-Black tea a nice pick-me-up and is full of Polyphenols, they antioxidants that can help protect your cells from DNA damage.
+Black tea is the strongest and it has a nice pick-me-up.
+It's full of polyphenols and antioxidants that can help protect your cells from DNA damage.

-Earl Grey black tea with oil of bergamot, a good tea that can perk you up and keep you active through the day.
-Good for digestion and helps fight anxiety and depression.
+Earl Grey black tea with oil of bergamot.
+A good tea that can perk you up and keep you active through the day.
+It's good for digestion and can help fight anxiety and depression.

 Smoky tea is a good choice for coffee drinkers.
-They range from subtle flavor to very earthy, lower (LDL) cholesterol and bring your blood sugar levels down.
+They range from subtle flavor to very earthy, they can lower (LDL) cholesterol and bring your blood sugar levels down.

 Oolong teas can sharpen thinking skills, improve mental alertness, prevent tooth decay, osteoporosis, and heart disease.

 White tea is the least oxidized and the mildest in flavor.
-It has anti-aging properties which help in maintaining good health, wrinkle-free skin and protects the skin from the harmful effects of UV rays.
+It has anti-aging properties which help in maintaining good health, wrinkle-free skin and can protect your skin from the harmful effects of UV rays.

 Jasmine tea has wonderful calming and relaxing effects on the body.
 It reduces the risk of heart attack, strengthens your immune system, and can lower your cholesterol level.

 There is a lot of conflicting information on whether or not tea has caffeine.
-It does, all teas have some level of caffeine but the level of caffeine depends on where the tea was grown and how is was manufactured.
+Well, it does.
+All tea has some level of caffeine but the level of caffeine depends on where the tea was grown and how is was manufactured.
 Shade-grown teas have more nutrients and caffeine in the leaves.
-Pan roasted tea has less caffeine than other green tea.
-But, tea has less of caffeine than coffee, and if your trying to lower your caffeine consumption.
-Tea is the way to go!
+Pan-fired tea has less caffeine than other green tea.
+If you want to decrease the caffeine you consume, try a cup of tea instead of coffee.
+Tea has much less caffeine in every cup.

 Peace, Love & Tea

-*Tip - You can reduce the level of caffeine in any tea by steeping the tea leaves for 30 seconds.
-Next throw away the first liquor and re-steep according to the steeping instructions.*
+*Tip - You can also reduce the level of caffeine even more by steeping the tea leaves for 30 seconds.
+Next, throw away that first liquor and re-infuse according to the steeping instructions.*